Kong/docs.konghq.com/app/enterprise/2.3.x/plugins/oidc-curity.md

 ### Configure Kong

-The Kong OpenID Connect plugin will be configured to introspect and incoming opaque access token and in return receive a JWT in the introspection response from the Curity Identity Server.
+The Kong OpenID Connect plugin is configured to introspect an incoming opaque access token and in return receive a JWT in the introspection response from the Curity Identity Server.
 The plugin is enabled for a [service or a route][kong-add-service].

 As part of the introspection, the OpenID Connect plugin also has the ability to validate that required scopes are available in the introspected token.
 Access to the requested API are denied if the correct scopes are missing.